final : Java Glossary

 • final lets other programmers (or you reviewing your code years later) know they don’t have to worry about the value being changed anywhere else.

-• I have got into the habit of using final everywhere, even on local variables, and if I am in doubt, I use final on every declaration then take it off when the compiler points out that I modified it elsewhere.
+• I have got into the habit of using final everywhere, even on local variables and if I am in doubt, I use final on every declaration then take it off when the compiler points out that I modified it elsewhere.
 When I read my own code, a missing final is a red flag there is something complicated going on to compute a value.

 • A little known feature of Java is blank finals.
 You can declare member variables final, but not declare a value.
 This forces all constructors to initialise the blank final variables.
-A final idiom I often use looks like this:
+A final idiom

 final contexts